strauchlab/iNNterfaceDesign/SARS_design_examples/readme.md

 The following types of the binders differing by their secondary structure are presented:
 a) 12-residue a-helices stored in an archive file called “H”;
 b) 12-residue loops in an archive file called “L”;
-c) 9-residue a-helices having additional 3 loop residues at the right end, stored in an archive file called “HL”;
+c) 9-residue aa-helices having additional 3 loop residues at the right end, stored in an archive file called “HL”;
 c) 9-residue a-helices having additional 3 loop residues at the left end, stored in an archive file called “LH”;
 e) 6-residue a-helices having additional 3 loop residues at both left and right ends, stored in an archive file called “LHL”.